Murten Panorama Digital Twin Scanning Project - "the making of"

 Final image

 The following shows the complete digital image as a cylindrical panorama, click on the image for the interactive view.
-This is a 1/10th scale version, so one pixel in the following is represented by 100 pixels in the original scans.
+This is a 1/10th resolution version, so one pixel in the following is represented by 100 pixels in the original scans.
 This image is 380534 x 42500 pixels, the full image is 3805340 x 425000 pixels, 1.62 terapixels.

 Murten panorama final image